Welcome to the Department of Petroleum Engineering Technology and Safety Management

-For 40 years, Nicholls State University has been educating energy professionals in the unique Petroleum Engineering Technology and Safety Management degree programs.
-We pride ourselves in providing higher education opportunities to non-traditional working students in the energy industry for the Gulf of Mexico (GoM) operations and beyond.
-Our graduates are now employed around the world in management and leadership positions in the energy sector including many who have worked and now work for Bureau of Safety Environmental Enforcement.
+Looking for a specialized Petroleum Engineering Technology and Safety Management degree program?
+Look no further than Nicholls State University, where we’ve been educating energy professionals for 50 years.
+Our unique programs cater to non-traditional working students in the energy industry, particularly for Gulf of Mexico (GoM) operations and beyond.
+Our graduates have landed management and leadership positions in the energy sector worldwide, including many who work or have worked for Bureau of Safety Environmental Enforcement.

 4-YEAR BACHELOR OF SCIENCE DEGREES

 Associate of Science Degree in Petroleum Services

 Associate of Science Degree in Petroleum Services- ONLINE